This article will detail how to upgrade your DNN instance to a new version of DNN.

 - Copy these files from the /portals/_default/logs folder to a safe location:

-- You might be asked to restore the site backup that you created at the start of this process and retry the upgrade.
+- Restore the site backup that you created at the start of this process and retry the upgrade.
 You might also have to try to upgrade to an intermediate version first before installing the latest version.
+Go to http://WebsiteURL/install/install.aspx?mode=upgrade to start the installation.